 Growing up we had meatloaf at least once a week.
 My mom knew how important it was for us kids to have a home cooked meal, so even though she worked all day, she always came home and made us a meal from scratch.
 I remember having meatloaf and pot roast more than spaghetti, she was so dedicated to providing us healthy, nourishing meals!
 Now that I’m older, I look back and wonder how many of those days was she tired or exhausted from work but still came home to cook for us after a long day.
 My mom is my idol and my driving force when things get busy, if she could do it so can I!

 I’ve made so many versions of vegan meatballs and have learned that the key to creating a more satisfying texture is to add in contrasting textures, as lentils and mashed up beans tend to have a rather flat, mushy consistency.
-I knew immediately that California walnuts, with their healthy fats, amazing flavor and crunchy texture would be the perfect addition to my lentil loaf, and I was so right!
+Immediately, I knew that walnuts, with their healthy fats, amazing flavor and crunchy texture would be the perfect addition to my lentil loaf, and I was so right!
 This walnut lentil loaf is based off the recipe for quinoa lentil vegan meatball recipe, which is my favorite on the blog.

 They often say that foods look like the body part they are meant to help protect.
 If you crack a walnut open, you will notice that it looks like your brain inside your skull.
 Did you know that omega-3 fatty acids have been shown to help protect the brain, build brain cell membrane, reduce inflammation in the brain, and promote new brain cell formation?
-And guess what California walnuts are full of – plant-based omega-3 fatty acids (alpha-linolenic acid or ALA).
+And guess what walnuts are full of – plant-based omega-3 fatty acids (alpha-linolenic acid or ALA).
 This is why I love adding them to dishes!

-Be sure to pick up California Walnuts to cook with!
+Be sure to pick up Walnuts to cook with!
 I promise you will find endless ways to add them to your favorite healthy sweet or savory dish!

 Most of this dish is made in the food processor!
 I take the help where I can.
-Hopefully you have also embraced the greatness of this handy kitchen tool.
+Hopefully, you have also embraced the greatness of this handy kitchen tool.
 I used the food processor to:

 - Chop the veggies while the lentils were cooking.
 I sauteed the veggies quickly to take the crunch of out of them.